 Migrating from ngx-formly to ng-forge

 A migration reference for moving an Angular dynamic-forms app from ngx-formly to ng-forge.
-Both libraries share the same shape — a config object describes the form, the library renders it — so most concepts map directly.
+Angular Signal Forms (@angular/forms/signals) is Angular's built-in signal-based forms system, introduced in Angular 21 and stable since Angular 22; ng-forge is built on it, ngx-formly is built on Reactive Forms.
+That substrate change is the load-bearing difference everything else here flows from.
+The surface shape is similar (a config object describes the form, the library renders it), so most concepts map directly.

 At a glance